smartcar/javascript-sdk/README.md

 > NOTE: If the page serving the redirect script file does not have the original query parameters sent from Connect (`code`, `state`, `error`, `error_description`), then the `onComplete` callback will be invoked with no parameters.

+## Contributing

+When contributing to this repo, ensure that prior to your pull request you run the following commands:

+`npm run readme`
+`npm run jsdoc`

 [ci-url]: https://travis-ci.com/smartcar/javascript-sdk
 [ci-image]: https://travis-ci.com/smartcar/javascript-sdk.svg?token=jMbuVtXPGeJMPdsn7RQ5&branch=master